mywrites/mywrites.github.io/synadia_quick_start.md

 To create an account:

 1. Click either of the two **Create Account** options.
-1. Designate your account parameters to include an **Account Name**.
+1. Designate your account parameters including an **Account Name**.

     There is no need to focus on the parameters at this point.
 You can make edits later.